sahilraj-sr/heart_DiseasePredictor/README.md

 Heart Disease Predictor
 # Heart Disease prediction using Machine Learning.

-## The brief information about the approach is given in the following [blog](https://medium.com/@shubhankarrawatsam.1999/heart-disease-prediction-73468d630cfc)
+## The brief information about the approach is given in the following.

 ## Introduction